-In order to have the chance to elect COBRA Continuation Coverage after a divorce, legal separation, or a child ceasing to be a "dependent child" under the Plan, you and/or a family member must inform the Plan in writing of that event no later than 60 days after that Qualifying Event occurs.
+In order to have the chance to elect COBRA Continuation Coverage after a divorce, legal separation, or a child ceasing to be a "dependent child" under the Plan, you or a family member must inform the Plan in writing of that event no later than 60 days after that Qualifying Event occurs.

-That written notice must be sent to the Trust Fund Office located at 560 North Nimitz Highway, Suite 209, Honolulu, Hawaii 96817, phone (808) 523-0199 or (866) 772-8989.
-The written notice can be sent via first class mail, or be hand-delivered, and is to include your name, the Qualifying Event, the date of the event, and appropriate documentation in support of the Qualifying Event, such as divorce documents.
+That written notice must be sent to the Trust Fund Office located at 560 North Nimitz Highway, Suite 209, Honolulu, Hawaii 96817.
+The written notice can be sent via first class mail, or be hand-delivered, and is to include your name, the Qualifying Event, the date of the event, and appropriate documentation in support of the Qualifying Event, such as divorce documents, death certificate or proof of dependent child age, depending on the case.

-NOTE: If such a notice is not received by the Trust Fund Office within the 60-day period, the Qualified Beneficiary will not be entitled to choose COBRA Continuation Coverage.
+NOTE: If notice of the Qualifying Event is not received by the Trust Fund Office within the 60-day period, the Qualified Beneficiary will not be entitled to choose COBRA Continuation Coverage.